seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

     total 779708
     -rw-r--r--.
 1 root root 798417408 Aug 13 22:35 liberty-to-openshift-instanton_olp-java17-1.0.tar

 FTP the image to your PC in the directory of your choice.
-Im my case I used the following.

 Open a Windows command window